Stephanie Klick

 Stephanie Klick is an American nurse and politician.
-A Republican, she has represented District 91 in the Texas House of Representatives since 2013.
+A Republican, she represented the 91st district in the Texas House of Representatives from 2013 to 2025.
 She served one term as Majority Leader of the Texas House's GOP Caucus.

 Education and nursing career

 Klick earned a Bachelor of Science in nursing from Texas Christian University in 1981 and a Master of Public Health from Texas A&M College of Veterinary Medicine & Biomedical Sciences in 1983.

 Klick worked as a nurse and nursing supervisor at North Hills Medical Center for 30 years.

-Political career
+Political career and electoral history

-In November 2012, Klick was elected to represent House District 91, which includes parts of Tarrant, Collin, Dallas, Fort Worth and Arlington counties.
+In November 2012, Klick was elected to represent House District 91, which includes parts of Tarrant County.
 She served as the chairwoman of the Tarrant County Party for six years.
 Klick has sponsored bills to legalize medical marijuana.

+Klick was defeated by David Lowe in the Republican primary runoff on May 28, 2024 by 1,055 votes, Lowe having received 4,535 early and Election Day votes (56.58%) to Klick's 3,480 votes (43.42%).